KRFOSS/kali-docs/development/rebuilding-a-package-from-source/index.md

 ## Edit the Package Source Code

 Make the changes needed to the source code of the package.
-In our case, we modify an example file, mifare-classic-format.c.
+In our case, we modify an example file, mifare-classic-format.c:

 ```console
 kali@kali:~$ vim examples/mifare-classic-format.c